palantir/conjure/docs/spec/intermediate_representation.md

 Each argument definition may also have a "markers" key, consisting of a list of [types](#representation-of-conjure-types) that serve as additional metadata for the argument.
 - "returns": a [representation](#representation-of-conjure-types) of the return type of the endpoint
+- "errors": a list of endpoint errors.
+Each endpoint error is a reference to a Conjure-defined [error type](#errors).
+The endpoint error is either a string representing the name of the referenced error, or an object with an "error" field representing the name of the error and an optional "docs" field containing a string with documentation for the error.
 - "docs": string documentation for the endpoint
 - "deprecated": a string explanation indicating the endpoint is deprecated and why